-Handing theatre on, and supporting and learning from others is key to creative theatre making.
-At Theatre Absolute we have a proud track record for encouraging and nurturing other artists and independent companies, whether emerging or mid-career.
+Handing theatre on, supporting and learning from others is key to creative theatre making.
+At Theatre Absolute we have a proud track record for encouraging and nurturing other artists and makers, whether just starting out, volunteering, or at any career level.
 We all learn from one another and fantastic collaborations can occur.
 Over the years we have worked with some fabulous people.

 Our current associates are listed below.
 Find them, check them out, whatever their field of work know that these people are talented, hard working and inspire us!